RafalKucharskiPK/ComplexSocialSystemsCourse/README.md

 ### Excercises:

-* for the first half of the semester we meet every week to introduce significant methods and libraries in python (ca. 5 weeks)
+* for the first half of the semester we meet every week to introduce significant methods and libraries in python (ca.6 weeks)
 * some excercises introduces a new python library(ies)
 * some excercise is accompanied with a reprodubicle jupyter notebook with the code showing main functionalities and concepts